crossroads/socket.io-webservice/README.md

 rvmsudo passenger-install-nginx-module --languages nodejs --auto
 ```

-### Shipit deployment
+### Capistrano Deployment

-Uses the [Shipit framework](https://github.com/shipitjs/grunt-shipit) (it's like Capistrano is for Ruby).

-Open config.yml and set a server for the environment you want to deploy to.

-  production:
-    servers:
-      - deployer@server1.example.com
-      - deployer@server2.example.com

-Check in your code and use shipit to deploy.
-Shipit will checkout code from your git repo rather than uploading your local files.
+Check in your code and push it upstream as Capistrano will checkout code from your git repo rather than uploading your local files.

-    NODE_ENV=staging grunt shipit:staging deploy
-    NODE_ENV=production grunt shipit:production deploy
-    NODE_ENV=production grunt shipit:production rollback
+    cap staging deploy
+    cap production deploy
+    cap production deploy:rollback

 The deploy script automatically handles `npm install` on the remote machine and ensures shared files are symlinked to the current folder.